tttapa/Control-Surface/doxygen/pages/Getting-Started.md

 Let's define a single LED on pin `13` that listens for MIDI Note events for a middle C on channel 1.
-In the @ref NoteValueLED "documentation", you'll find that the first argument for the `NoteValueLED` constructor is the number of the pin with the LED connected, and the second is the MIDI address.
+In the @ref NoteLED "documentation", you'll find that the first argument for the `NoteLED` constructor is the number of the pin with the LED connected, and the second is the MIDI address.
 The MIDI address is a structure that consists of an address number, the MIDI channel, and the cable number.